Division of Personnel Home Job Opportunities Home

 (Unassembled Examination)

 The examination for many state jobs consists of a rating of applicant training and experience.
 This type of examination is often referred to as "unassembled" since applicants are not required to "assemble" or gather together for a written test.
-Sometimes applicants are required to complete a supplemental application, or provide information in addition to that contained in the standard application form.
-If so, this will be stated in the announcement.
+Sometimes applicants are required to answer online supplemental application questions.
+These are shown in the announcement and are used to obtain more specific information about the applicant's skill and job expertise.

 For detailed information about the application process and currently announced jobs refer to the Job Opportunities page.